EnricoTortasso/EnergyCenter/mosaik_java_matlab/matlab/README.md

 How to build a mosaik compatible simulator in matlab:

-  In first place ous simulator must be a subclass ( i don't know if matlab call that in this way) of the ModelSimulator class.
+  In first place our simulator must be a subclass ( i don't know if matlab call that in this way) of the ModelSimulator class.

     classdef ExampleSim < MosaikAPI.ModelSimulator